Soldiers' and Sailors' Monument (Manhattan): 1900s to 1960s

-The monument last received substantive maintenance and repairs in 1962, and has slowly deteriorated since.
+1970s to present

+The monument was designated a New York City landmark in 1976, and it was designated a New York state landmark in 2001.
+Meanwhile, the monument continued to deteriorate after its 1960s renovation.
 The Parks Department had proposed a $1.2 million restoration in 2002.
 The effort was to restore the monument's steps and sidewalks.
-It does not appear this was ever completed, because the effort failed when a private donor pulled out.
+The effort failed when a private donor pulled out.
 In July 2005, the New York Times reported "up close the dilapidation is clearly visible.
 Pave-stones, many damaged by skateboarding and soccer playing, need replacing.
 The paint covering the many splotches of graffiti is tacky.
 And the tomblike interior, which is leaking, has long been closed to the public."

 In 2007, Gale Brewer, a member of the City Council, committed $650,000 in city money to a redesign of the potholed asphalt plaza south of the monument, with its three Civil War-era cannons.
 However, that effort bogged down in disagreement on the exact nature of the designs and was never completed.
 A fence was put up to keep people off the entry stairs because they were in very poor condition in 2008.
 In March 2014, an attempt to raise $5.5 million was attempted by the Riverside Park Conservancy following a $1.5 million survey done by the park system.
 The monument currently has many coatings of anti-graffiti paint.
 The ornamental bronze doorway has been damaged by vandals.
 At some point the richly sculptured bronze flagpole base, which featured ship forms, wreaths and other elements, was removed.
 The park system noted, "the monument is awaiting funding to repair loosened joints, chipped stone, and the damage generally wrought by time if not vandalism."

 A study performed in 2017 estimated the cost of fully repairing the monument had grown to $36.5 million, and would continue to become more expensive the longer the city government waits.
-The structure was further fenced and closed to the public after the 2017 inspection found the structure's retaining wall failing.
-As of 2021, there still has been no funding allocated for repairs.
+The structure was fenced off and closed to the public after the 2017 inspection found the structure's retaining wall to be failing.
+A NY1 cable news report from 2019 found that much of the monument's mortar had deteriorated entirely and that the mosaic tiles had degraded so much that they "looked like gravel".
+As of 2021, there still had been no funding allocated for repairs.
+Mayor Eric Adams allocated $62 million for the monument's restoration in fiscal year 2024.
+Following the allocation of city funding, work on the restoration began in 2024 when drones began surveying the monument.

-Landmark status

-The monument was designated a New York City landmark in 1976.
-The New York Landmark Commission designated the Soldiers' and Sailors' Monument a state landmark in 2001.